fabymarpe/clientReact/README.md

-# Redux Simple Client to Know the response to a request loan
+# Redux Simple Client to know the response to a request loan

 # Requirements
 Have installed node.js